Iran–Philippines relations

-Iran–Philippines relations (روابط ایران و فیلیپین : Ugnayang Iran at Pilipinas) refer to foreign relations between Iran and the Philippines.
-Diplomatic relations were established on January 22, 1964.
+Iran and the Philippines have maintained foreign relations since diplomatic relations were established on January 22, 1964.
 There is a community of thousands of Iranians in the Philippines including many international students drawn by the country's low-cost English education.

-The Philippines is represented in Iran by Charge d' Affairs, Roberto G. Manalo, while Iran is currently represented in the Philippines by Ambassador Alireza Tootoonchian.
+The Philippines is represented in Iran by Charge d' Affairs, Roberto G. Manalo, while Iran is currently represented in the Philippines by Ambassador Yousef Esmaeil Zadeh.